Betting backers of the ‘dogs and mostly likely the ‘books were howling over the weekend in college football.

 Amazingly, the top nine teams in the Associated Press rankings of college football teams all failed to cover the spread over the weekend.
 Three of them, aforementioned Notre Dame plus Texas A&M and Baylor, lost outright.

-Sports betting has been legalized in Ohio and is scheduled to launch on Jan.
+Ohio betting apps have been legalized and are scheduled to launch on Jan.
 1, 2023.

 AP Week 2 Poll Top 10 Results